zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Ana Maria says, “Exactly,” meaning yes, that is in fact what he was doing, even though Gio doesn’t believe it.
 She says, “I call hi m a hero” (hero).
 A “hero” is someone who does something brave, something that re quires courage, and therefore is someone whom you would admire and resp ect.
 Gio says, “I call him a fool” (fool).
 A “fool” is someone who isn’t very smart or who does something without thinking rationally or clearly.

 Gio continues, “You don’t put yourself in danger to  help a stranger.”
 “To put yourself in danger” (danger) is to do something tha t may cause you harm, that may hurt you.
-If you are driving down a freeway, a highway, and you are drunk – you’ve had too much to drink – you’re putting yours elf in danger.
+If you are driving down a freeway, a highway, and you are drunk – you’ve had too much to drink – you’re putting yourself in danger.
 You may hurt yourself.
 In fact, you’re putting other people in d anger, too.
 Don’t do that.

 Gio says that you should not put yourself in danger  to help a stranger.
 “That’s just common sense,” Gio says.
 “Common sense” refers  to the ordinary or regular ability of people to make good decisions.
 Something  that everyone knows is a good idea is “common sense.”
 Ana Maria then says, “ So you would have just walked right by and done nothing to help?”